-Members will need to take the time to read through a good amount of material and research that is available on the website, in the newsletter, and in the magazine in order to truly find success investing with the guidance of AAII.
+Members will need to take the time to read through a good amount of material and research that is available on the website, in the newsletter, and in the magazine to truly find success investing with the guidance of AAII.

-While the service may not tell you whether or not to buy or sell, AAII’s commitment to providing quality financial information appears to have the potential to be of great use to short-term and long-term investors.
+While the service may not tell you whether to buy or sell, AAII’s commitment to providing quality financial information appears to have the potential to be of great use to short-term and long-term investors.

 The annual fees for either tier of membership are lower than many programs of education information on the web as well.

 AAII Reviews by Members

-Reviews from members are generally positive.
-Many are happy with the newsletter and the wealth of information available.
-They claim that information comes from a reliable source and the information on investment and personal finance is some of the best on the market.
+Reviewers claim that information comes from a reliable source and that its educational resources on investment and personal finance are the best in the market.

 One of the comments from a member even states that AAII is the best value he has found in over 50 years of investing.

-There were few bad reviews, with most of the negative ones stating that the paid service is not much better than the free service offered.
+There were a few bad reviews, with most of the negative ones stating that the paid service is not much better than the free service offered.

-Final Review: Is AAII Worth It?
+Is AAII Membership Worth It?

 The nonprofit organization’s goal is to help investors learn more about the market and make sound financial decisions.

-The tools included in membership, such as stock screening, model portfolios, investment ideas, and reports all appear to be very useful.
+AAII’s features such as stock screening, model portfolios, investment ideas, and reports all appear to be very useful.